solodev/cloud-documentation/src/Groups/Add Member/index.md

 # Add Member

-Add a new member to your group in Solodev Cloud.
+Add the new member to your group in Solodev Cloud.

 <img src="../../../images/add-member.jpg" alt="add-member" style="width: 50%; display: block"></a>